suffolklibraries/sljekyll/_events/lavenham-2018-01-16-film-club.md

 event-ticket-price: 2
 ---

-Join us for a specially-prepared talk from cinephile Simon Hampton, who organises the diverse and eclectic screenings and discussions of the [Sudbury Film Club](http://www.quaysudbury.com/film-club).
+Join us for a specially-prepared talk from cinephile Simon Frampton, who organises the diverse and eclectic screenings and discussions of the [Sudbury Film Club](http://www.quaysudbury.com/film-club).

 All proceeds to the library.